n0s4/flags/README.md

 # Arguments

-A powerful, practical command-line argument parser for Zig that doesn't get in the way.
+A powerful, practical command-line argument parser for Zig that won't get in your way.

+## Demo

 ```zig
 const std = @import("std");